Buggem/png-to-icns-lite/README.md

 ## Author & maintainer
 PNG to ICNS was and is currently maintained by [Ben Souchet](https://github.com/BenSouchet).

 PNG to ICNS **_LITE_** is maintained by [Buggem](https://buggem.github.io).

-The code present in this repository is under [MIT license](https://github.com/BenSouchet/png-to-icns/blob/main/LICENSE).
+The base code presented in this repository is under the [MIT license](https://github.com/BenSouchet/png-to-icns/blob/main/LICENSE).

+This modifications this fork has made to the original piece of software is unlicensed free code, meaning that the modifications made can be distributed and accessed freely.